PURPOSE OF JOB CLASS (NATURE OF WORK)

 EXAMPLES OF DUTIES

-Designs and implements best practice processes, systems and services for family and individual support for a life-cycle of quality care, to include but not limited to education, transition coordination, clinical support and services, temporary family assistance, one time grants and respite care to encourage in-home care; coordinates, plans and manages process and system improvement changes with each region; leads and guides regional and central office senior management in family services process and system changes; monitors and measures results to ensure change improvement; meets with families and individuals to assess and ensure their requirements are met; creates a platform to establish dialogue with families; formulates program goals and objectives; develops or assists in development of related policies; interprets and administers pertinent laws; prepares or assists in preparation of program budget; maintains contacts with individuals both within and outside of agency who might impact on family and individual support services; leads and guides family network to strengthen efforts to outreach to families in need of services and supports; represents agency on the Council on Developmental Disabilities and other organizations advocating for persons with intellectual disabilities; may attend relevant courses and workshops to provide and maintain progressive, streamlined and responsive services to families and individuals; performs related duties as required.
+Designs and implements best practice processes, systems and services for family and individual support for a life-cycle of quality care, to include but not limited to education, transition coordination, clinical support and services, temporary family assistance, one time grants and respite care to encourage in-home care; coordinates, plans and manages process and system improvement changes with each region; leads and guides regional and central office senior management in family services process and system changes; monitors and measures results to ensure change improvement; meets with families and individuals to assess and ensure their requirements are met; creates a platform to establish dialogue with families; formulates program goals and objectives; develops or assists in development of related policies; interprets and administers pertinent laws; prepares or assists in preparation of program budget; maintains contacts with individuals both within and outside of agency who might impact on family and individual support services; leads and guides family network to strengthen efforts to outreach to families in need of services and supports; represents agency on the Council on Developmental Disabilities and other organizations advocating for individuals with intellectual disabilities; may attend relevant courses and workshops to provide and maintain progressive, streamlined and responsive services to families and individuals; performs related duties as required.

 KNOWLEDGE, SKILL AND ABILITY

-Considerable knowledge of and ability to apply management principles and techniques; considerable knowledge of relevant state and federal laws, statutes and regulations; considerable knowledge of process improvement and change management; considerable knowledge of systems relevant to developmental disabilities and services; considerable knowledge of local community resources and services including those provided by social services agencies; knowledge of families and individuals served; considerable interpersonal skills; considerable oral and written communication skills; considerable ability to influence and implement organizational change.
+Considerable knowledge of and ability to apply management principles and techniques; considerable knowledge of relevant state and federal laws, statutes and regulations; considerable knowledge of process improvement and change management; considerable knowledge of systems relevant to intellectual disabilities and services; considerable knowledge of local community resources and services including those provided by social services agencies; knowledge of families and individuals served; considerable interpersonal skills; considerable oral and written communication skills; considerable ability to influence and implement organizational change.

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE